FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Experiments

 \subsection{Classification Tasks}

-We evaluate FlexNets across classification tasks on sequential and image benchmark datasets.
-A complete description of the datasets used is provided in Appx.~\ref{sec:datasets}.

-\textbf{Network specifications.} Here, we specify the configuration of our networks for all our classification experiments.
+\textbf{Network specifications.} Here, we specify our networks for all our classification experiments.
 We parameterize all our convolutional kernels as the superposition of a 3-layer MAGNet and a learnable anisotropic Gaussian mask.
 We construct two network instances for sequential and image datasets respectively: FlexTCNs and FlexNets.
-Both are constructed by taking the structure of a baseline network --TCN \citep{bai2018empirical} or ResNet \citep{he2016deep}--, removing all internal pooling layers, and replacing convolutional kernels by FlexConvs.
-The FlexNet architecture is shown in Fig.~\ref{fig:flexnet-architecture} and varies only in the number of blocks (e.g. FlexNet-7 has 7 blocks) and channels.
-Hyperparameter values for all experiments are reported in Appx.~\ref{sec:flexnet-optimization}.
-Akin to \cite{romero2021ckconv} we utilize the Fourier theorem to speed up convolutions with large kernels. \footnote{Our code is publicly available at \url{https://github.com/rjbruin/flexconv}.}
+Both are constructed by taking the structure of a baseline network --TCN \citep{bai2018empirical} or CIFARResNet \citep{he2016deep}--, removing all internal pooling layers, and replacing convolutional kernels by FlexConvs.
+The FlexNet architecture is shown in Fig.~\ref{fig:flexnet-architecture} and varies only in the number of channels and blocks, e.g., FlexNet-16 has 7 blocks.
+Akin to \cite{romero2021ckconv} we utilize the Fourier theorem to speed up convolutions with large kernels.

 \textbf{Mask initialization.} We initialize the FlexConv masks to be small.
 Preliminary experiments show this leads to better performance, faster execution, and faster training convergence.
 For sequences, the mask center is initialized at the last kernel position to prioritize the last information seen.